wavesplatform/docs.wavesplatform/docs/en/waves-node/how-to-work-with-node-wallet.md

-# Working with node wallet
+# How to work with node wallet

 Being connected to the node, the wallet enables node with